-The 5 most common non-food items swallowed by pets
+The 5 most common non-food objects swallowed by pets

 Anyone with a dog, cat, puppy or kitten will know what inquisitive creatures they are.
-They will investigate anything and everything they encounter, and that sometimes that involves chewing and swallowing objects they really shouldn’t!
+They will investigate anything and everything they encounter, and that sometimes involves pets swallowing objects they really shouldn’t!

-Thankfully, most objects our pets choose to swallow are small enough to be digested or passed without causing any damage, but every once in a while our curious critters bite off far more than they can chew – remember Macie, the Staffie puppy who ate an 8-inch knife and somehow lived to tell the tale?
+Thankfully, most objects our pets choose to swallow are small enough to be digested or passed without causing any damage.
+However, every once in a while our curious critters bite off far more than they can chew.
+Remember Macie, the Staffie puppy who ate an 8-inch knife and somehow lived to tell the tale?
 Lucky pup!

 (Image via PDSA)

-Yep, our pets – and dogs in particular – just can’t resist a stray sock or pair of knickers when they’re feeling mischievous.
-Unfortunately, socks and other stretchy fabrics can cause complications in the digestive system, and eventually end up getting stuck in the intestines.
-Keeping your socks and underwear safely stored in drawers and out of your pet’s reach is the best way to prevent them from becoming ill from intestinal blockages.
-Remember to keep a close eye on your laundry baskets and washing lines too, as these are prime targets for four-legged underwear thieves.
+Yep, our pets just can’t resist a stray sock or pair of knickers when they’re feeling mischievous.
+Socks and other stretchy fabrics can cause complications in the digestive system and get stuck in the intestines.
+Keeping your socks and underwear stored out of your pet’s reach will keep this danger at bay.
+Laundry baskets and washing lines are also prime targets for four-legged underwear thieves, so keep an eye on these.

-Another commonly swallowed item, this time favoured by our pet cats, is string or anything similar like yarn, thread or dental floss.
-This has a very similar effect on the digestive system as underwear does, causing the intestines to become bunched up and blocked.
-As most cats can’t resist playing with string, it’s a good idea to be extra vigilant when they’re playing and never to leave them unsupervised with it.
+Other commonly swallowed items are string, yarn, thread or dental floss.
+Like socks, string can also cause the intestines to become bunched up and blocked.
+As most cats can’t resist playing with string, stay vigilant when they’re playing and never to leave them unsupervised with it.
 Even something as harmless as grass can present a danger to cats if they decide to swallow it, as the worried owners of tabby cat, Marley, found out recently.
 Luckily they spotted his persistent cough and took him to the vet where he made a full recovery.
 Read Marley’s full story here.

 Both dogs and cats have been known to swallow bones of varying sizes.
 Cats who catch mice and birds often ingest small bones, while dogs have been known to swallow entire bones or large fragments given to them as treats by well-meaning owners.
 Bones and bone fragments of all sizes can become stuck in your pets’ throats or digestive tracts, or even cause punctures and damage to internal organs, so you should never deliberately give your pets bones to chew on.